 Furthermore, it is essential to acknowledge illicit behavior, as excessive alcohol consumption and uninhibited freedom sometimes overshadow moral and logical reasoning.
 The streets come alive with exuberance as the parade showcases half-naked women joyously gyrating, followed by festive men (Henry & Plaza, 2019).
 Kearney &Treanor (2020) describe carnal hermeneutics as a philosophy that highlights the importance of touch as a form of communication.
 This type of dancing has become the dominant cultural norm.
 Participants and onlookers engage in a lively and uninhibited form of dance, confidently swaying their hips and gyrating to the rhythmic tunes of steelpan, Soca music, and Hindi melodies.
 (Bissoondath, 2022)

-As the crowd jumps and prance to the Soca rhythms, they chant lyrics that demean women, encourage infidelity, jump wave a flag in a frenzy a stark distance from honoring Steelband men.
+As the crowd jumps and prances to the Soca rhythms, they chant lyrics that demean women, encourage infidelity, and jump wave a flag in a frenzy a stark distance from honoring Steelband men.
 Renowned calypsonian Lord Kitchener paid tribute to Winston "Spree" Simon, a pioneering figure in Steelband culture.
 In Kitchener's calypso "Rainorama", he shares with his listeners the story of the unfortunate cancellation of the 1972 carnival due to heavy rainfall (Sullivan, 2020).
 Calypsonian, David Rudder paid tribute to esteemed former Calypsonians Lion, Executor, Invader, Lord Kitchener, Beginner, and Terror with his heartfelt rendition.

 "I can still hear Lion roar